serVmik/Task-manager/README.md

 make install
 ```

 Create '.env' file in the root folder and add the following variables to it:
-Set the secret key.
 ```
-SECRET_KEY=secret_key
+SECRET_KEY=some_secret_key
 DEBUG=False
 ```
 Create migrations and apply them to the database: